Rice is one of the main stages of Persian cuisine and “Tahdig” is definitely the star of the show!

 Ingredients For Rice:

 Direction For Preparing Rice:

-1- Soak rice for at least 1 hr with 4 tbsp salt.
+1- Soak the rice for at least 1 hr with 4 tbsp salt.

-3- Drain away the salty water from the rice, then add the rice to boiling water.
+3- Drain away the salty water from the rice, then add the rice to the boiling water.

-4- When water comes back to boil again and rice grains start dancing on the surface, drain the rice in a colander.
+4- When the water returns to the boil again and the rice grains start to dance on the surface, drain the rice in a colander.

 Now you can steam the rice to finish its cooking process and form a tahdig.
 You can use this rice for making a mixed-rice or a pilaf.

 1/4 Tsp Grounded Saffron